 As mentioned in the study abroad packing list, wear clothes according to the weather.
 Wear comfortable clothes and footwear while traveling.
 You can always dress to impress while being comfortable.
 You can try wearing what the locals prefer and make sure that your clothing blends in with the locals.
-This will help you in not feeling like a tourist.
-Always carry a photocopy of your passport, you never know where and when you might need it!
+This will help you not feel like a tourist.
+Always carry a photocopy of your passport.
+You never know where and when you might need it!

 Make new friends

 While you’ll be living abroad, the friends you choose will be the closest thing to family.
 They will have your back when no one else does.
 So, get out of your apartment, and meet new people.There are many ways to do this.
 To start off, meet people at your first college orientation and join a few student clubs.
 You could also get yourself a roommate, work somewhere part-time, or go on solo walks (or to concerts) and strike up conversations with random people!